Codecademy/docs/content/cpp/concepts/structure/structure.md

 ## Nested Structure

-The members of a structure can be of any data type including structure type i.e. we can include a structure within another structure.

-A structure variable can also be a member of another structure.
-This is called nesting of structure.
+A structure variable can also be a member of, or nested in, another structure.

 Example of using nested structure: